Ledger Initialization

 Knowledge of foreign networks that must be configured in this stage is as follows:

-has policies and security group info fornetwork2
+network1has policies and security group info fornetwork2andCorda_Networknetwork2has policies and security group info fornetwork1andCorda_Network

-will be launched later.)
+(Corda_Network will be launched later.)

 The ledgers must also be populated with sample key-value pairs for testing interoperation flows, scoped by the sample application chaincode.

-for configuration suitably as follows.
+Prepare fabric-cli for configuration suitably as follows.

 - Navigate to the

-(for the Golang version) folder. - Create a
+weaver/samples/fabric/fabric-cli(for the Node.js version) or theweaver/samples/fabric/go-cli(for the Golang version) folder. - Create a

-and setting (or adding or removing) suitable values:- For each network, the relay port and connection profile paths are specified using the keys
+config.jsonfile by copying theconfig.template.jsonand setting (or adding or removing) suitable values:- For each network, the relay port and connection profile paths are specified using the keys

-respectively.- Replace
+relayPortandconnProfilePathrespectively.- Replace

-folder within your Cacti repository clone. - Otherwise, leave the default values unchanged.
+<PATH-TO-WEAVER>with the absolute path location of theweaverfolder within your Cacti repository clone. - Otherwise, leave the default values unchanged.

 - Replace